 This allows us more time to transition smoothly to the new model and removes the need for us to find an interim solution.

-Council is exploring options for the structure of the new water services model and has developed a short list to investigate further.
+We have been exploring options for the structure of the new water services model and developed the following short list to investigate further.

-The new waters legislation, which is being released in stages, encourages councils to work together, potentially forming larger regional enterprises to achieve better economies of scale.
+The new waters legislation, released in stages, encourages councils to work together, potentially forming larger regional enterprises to achieve better economies of scale.

 We are required to present a Water Services Delivery Plan to central government by September 2025.